nextgis/docs_ngweb/source/admin_interface.rst

    Resource groups

-You can open the Update resource dialog by clicking the pencil icon next to the resource, or delete a resource directly from the list.
-For special types of resources other actions are available (e.g. Preview for vector layers or Open for Web Maps).
+The resource list allows users to perform some actions by clicking icons next to the resource name:

+* |button_edit| open the resource edit page
+* |button_delete| delete resource

+Other actions can be available depending on the resource type:

+* |button_preview| preview
+* |button_open_web_map| open (for Web Maps)
+* |button_open_feature_table| open feature table (for vector layers)

-To open a resource page click on the corresponding row of the table.
+To open the resource page click on the corresponding row of the table.
 The resource page contains properties, attributes, a link for external access and a list of child resources if there are any (see  :numref:`resource_details_pic`).

 .. figure:: _static/resource_details_en_2.png
    :name: resource_details_pic